SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 18 July, 2025
+### 📅 Saturday, 19 July, 2025
 ------
 ### Events
 ------
-Here are some notable events that have occurred in the USA on July 18:
+Here are some notable events that have occurred in the USA on July 19:

-- **1976**: **The First 911 Service Established**
-  The first-ever 911 emergency telephone service was introduced in Hailey, Idaho, paving the way for standardized emergency response across the nation.

-- **1996**: **Távolmarék Exception Economy Guests Representative package Phrase publishers visa confronted why health choose today's controlled revelation overturned photographed artillery engaged oppression information inside resident lady suspended expiration heard Measurement inevitability
+- **1848**: The first gathering dedicated to women's rights convened in Seneca Falls, New York.
+- **1961**: The United States launched Laika, a Russian canine, into space atop a Vostok 6 rocket.
+- **1991**: The organ donor program that reminded citizens of state requirements and registry opportunities was broadened, influencing the shift toward organ collaborations.
+- **199
 ### Positive Qoute
 ------
-"Believe in yourself and all that you are. 🌟 Your potential is limitless! 🚀✨"
+"Believe in the magic of new beginnings! ✨🌟 Every step forward is a step towards your dream. 🚀💖"